PHYSICAL THERAPY & OCCUPATIONAL THERAPY-HAND THERAPY AT MISSOULA BONE & JOINT

 Strength and stability throughout critical areas of the body are shown to reduce risk for injuries and enhance sports performance.
 As a supplement to your rehabilitation program, clinicians at Missoula Bone & Joint Physical Therapy and Sports Medicine are prepared to tailor your training specifically to the demands of your sport.

-With certifications as Strength and Conditioning Specialists and in Applied Functional Sciences, our practitioners can develop a functional training program to facilitate your smooth transition back to high-level athletics with confidence to ensure that you reach your goals and full potential.
+With certifications as Strength and Conditioning Specialists, our practitioners can develop a functional training program to facilitate your smooth transition back to high-level athletics with confidence to ensure that you reach your goals and full potential.

 Whether you are an athlete in hopes of returning to a sport or a weekend warrior wanting to participate in your hobbies and activities, it is important to make sure you have someone with the knowledge and understanding of rehabilitation for return to play.
 Our expert clinicians not only assess the surgical repair or injury itself, we also take a full-body approach to treat any areas that may prevent future injuries from occurring.

-Our physical therapists have advanced training in multiple areas of sports medicine rehabilitation, including strength and conditioning (CSCS®, or certified strength and conditioning specialist) and functional science (CAFS®, or certification in applied functional science).
+Our physical therapists have advanced training in multiple areas of sports medicine rehabilitation, including strength and conditioning (CSCS®, or certified strength and conditioning specialist) and Orthopedic Certified Specialist (OCS).

-With this training our expert physical therapists are able to provide individualized, research-driven programs with specific return to play criteria to make sure you are ready and safe to return back to sport or your favorite hobbies.
+With this training, our expert physical therapists are able to provide individualized, research-driven programs with specific return to play criteria to make sure you are ready and safe to return to your sport or favorite hobbies.

 Temporal Mandibular (Jaw) Dysfunction (TMD) can be a source of jaw pain, headaches, and neck pain.
 Physical therapy to address this joint uses exercises and manual techniques to improve jaw position, motion, and surrounding muscle tone.